ActuaryEmma/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ****
 Task 3
-Write a function that locates a character in  a string strchr : find the first occurrence of a character in a string takes two arguments string and a character char *strchr(const char *s, int c);
+Write a function that locates a character in  a string strchr : find the first occurrence of a specific character in a string takes two arguments string and a character char *strchr(const char *s, int c);
 s: pointer to a string in wich the search is performed